This post may contain affiliate links. For more information, please read the full disclosure policy here.

 If I had longer in the park I would have chosen to do a tour to see more of the sights out of the town centre, include Maligne Lake, Miette Hot Springs and SkytramYes, it is not the cheapest option, but it really is the only way to view more of what makes Jasper National Park special.
 The other alternative is renting a vehicle, which is a good idea but really only cost-effective if there is more than just one girl.

-Tip: Find a friend and rent a car/tour time
+Tip: find a friend and hire a car or tour time!